Which place is cheaper, Dubrovnik or Copenhagen?

 Dubrovnik is fantastic couple's destination with fun and romantic activities.
 With its beautiful old town, nice beaches, and laid back atmosphere, this makes the perfect couple's getaway destination.
 Pop in a local restaurant and try the seafood before exploring the charming squares and historic buildings.

-Dubrovnik is a very popular city to visit for backpackers.
+With so many budget-friendly offerings, Dubrovnik is extremely popular for backpackers.
 It's not hard to find a room in a local's home near old town at an affordable price.
 The food is delicious and affordable as well, and you'll find plenty of other backpackers in town to hang out with.

-Copenhagen has a great public transit system.
+Copenhagen has a world-class public transit network to take passengers everywhere in the city.
 There are metros, s-trains, waterbuses, and regular buses available.

-You'll find some public transit in Dubrovnik, but it may not be enough to take you everywhere.
+Dubrovnik has a few public transit options.
 There are 12 bus lines that connect all parts of the city with the city center.

-Copenhagen and Dubrovnik are similar when it comes to walkability.
+Copenhagen and Dubrovnik are terrific when it comes to walkability.

 It's very easy to get around on foot in Copenhagen.
 It is compact enough to explore on foot, but there are also plenty of bikes available as well.